Ferada/distlisp/doc/tutorial.md

     * (defvar echo (start-echo))

 Spawn does the obvious thing, `:LOCAL` just specifies that we want a local process (in contrast to `:REMOTE`).
-There might be other cases, but mostly, those are the useful ones for the time being.
+There might be other options, but mostly, those are the two useful ones for the time being.

-`RECEIVE-LOOP` loops forever, MSG and FROM are the symbols to which the values are bound during the enclosed block.
+`RECEIVE-LOOP` loops forever receiving messages; MSG and FROM are the symbols to which the values are bound during the enclosed block.

-`START-ECHO` spawns a new process and returns the PID to us.
-This handle can now be used to send messages to the process; likewise, we can examine our message buffer and receive new messages:
+When invoked, `START-ECHO` spawns a new process and returns the PID to us.
+This handle can now be used to send messages to the process;
+likewise, we can examine our own message buffer and receive new
+messages:

     * (send echo 'hello-world)
     * (recv)